0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 3. Multi-block MEV remains a concern.
 A proposer controlling consecutive blocks could potentially manipulate prices across block boundaries.
 Nevertheless, the cost and complexity of such attacks could be increased by:
     - Updating the initial price less frequently.
     - Using a moving average over several past blocks.
-4. The current implementation is designed for two-token pools.
-Extending these guarantees to pools with three or more tokens remains an open question.
-5. Further research is needed to characterize optimal sequencing rules that maximize user welfare under strategic proposer behavior.
+4. Further research is needed to characterize optimal sequencing rules that maximize user welfare under strategic proposer behavior.
-6. Exploring randomized sequencing rules as a potential avenue for eliminating risk-free profits for proposers.
+5. Exploring randomized sequencing rules as a potential avenue for eliminating (or at least reducing) risk-free profits for proposers.

 # Appendix